gumdropsteve/Harmonia/README.md

 ## Future Direction
-This dispute resolution contract was origionally thought of as part of a decentralized real estate rental service, making AirBnb like disputes between guests and hosts more transparent and honest.
+This dispute resolution contract was originally thought of as part of a decentralized real estate rental service, making AirBnb like disputes between guests and hosts more transparent and honest.